How to Tell if You Have a Fever Without a Thermometer

 When trying to diagnose fever without a thermometer, people often touch their foreheads.
 This won’t work on yourself since your entire body feels hot.

-How to Tell if You Have a Fever Without Thermometer: When to Seek Medical Attention for Fever Symptoms Overall
+When to Seek Medical Attention for Fever Symptoms Overall

 When to seek medical attention for fever symptoms Overall, it’s more important to watch fever symptoms and their severity, instead of the precise temperature someone has.